arabcoders/watchstate/README.md

 * Sync backends play state (from many to many).
 * Backup your backends play state into `portable` format.
-* Receive Webhook events from media backends..
+* Receive Webhook events from media backends.
 * Find `un-matched` or `mis-matched` items.
 * Search your backend for `title` or `item id`.
 * Display and filter your play state.
 Can be exported as `yaml` or `json`.